BMCARDONA/deep_work_tracker/README.md

 ...
 ```

-Duplicate the `MONTH_YEAR` directory for the month for which you want to monitor your deep work hours.
-Replace MONTH_YEAR with the appropriate month and year.
-Repeat this process for every month you wish to track, creating separate directories for each.

-Notes about the `table.csv` file:
-- Replace the category columns (in this case, the "Reading", "Writing", "Coding", and "Mathematics" columns) with columns of your own.
-(You should have at least one of these columns in the table, but you can add as many as you'd like.)
+Replace the category columns (in this case, the "Reading", "Writing", "Coding", and "Mathematics" columns) with columns of your own.
+You can add as many of these columns as you'd like.

-- A date in the “Date” column should be in the format `MM-DD-YYYY`.
+Please note that a date in the “Date” column should be in the format `MM-DD-YYYY`.

-3. Run the script:
+4. Run the script:

 ```
 python update_monthly_summary.py
 ```

-4. The following files will be generated:
+The following files will be generated:

 - `monthly_summary.md`
 - `figures/monthly_breakdown.png`